deepakrpr981/Covid-19-Analysis-Prediction-using-Python-and-Power-BI/README.md

 url = 'https://www.worldometers.info/coronavirus/'
 response = requests.get(url)
 if response.status_code == 200:

-    -- Parse the HTML content of the webpage soup = BeautifulSoup(response.content, 'html.parser')
+    soup = BeautifulSoup(response.content, 'html.parser')

-    -- Find the table containing the COVID-19 data table = soup.find(id='main_table_countries_today')
+    table = soup.find(id='main_table_countries_today')

-    -- Initialize a list to store the data data = []
+    data = []

-    -- Extract table headers
     headers = []
     for header in table.find_all('th'):
         headers.append(header.text.strip())

-    -- Extract table rows
     for row in table.find_all('tr'):
         columns = row.find_all('td')
         if columns:
             data.append([col.text.strip() for col in columns])

-    --n Create a DataFrame
     df = pd.DataFrame(data, columns=headers)

-    -- Save the DataFrame to a CSV file df.to_csv('covid19_data_worldometer.csv', index=False)
+    df.to_csv('covid19_data_worldometer.csv', index=False)

     print("Data scraped and saved to covid19_data_worldometer.csv")
 else:
     print("Failed to retrieve data")

--- Inspect the first few rows of the DataFrame print(df.head())
+print(df.head())
 ```